AspenWireless/AspenWireless.github.io/Writerside/topics/Licensing.md

 ## Submitting your Machine ID

 <p>
-    Submit your machine ID <a href="https://aspenwireless.net">here</a> and it will automatically be added to our licensing server.
+    Submit your <a href="https://aspenwireless.net">machine ID here</a> and it will automatically be added to our licensing server.
 </p>